koalaverse/homlr/docs/04-random-forest.md

 <img src="images/RF_icon.jpg"  style="float:right; margin: 0px 0px 0px 10px; width: 22%; height: 22%;" />
 ___Random forests___ are a modification of decision trees and bagging that builds a large collection of *de-correlated* trees to reduce overfitting (aka variance).
 They have become a very popular "out-of-the-box" learning algorithm that enjoys good predictive performance and easy hyperparameter tuning.
-Many modern implementations of random forests algorithms exist; however, Leo Breiman's algorithm[^leo] has largely become the authoritative procedure.
+Many modern implementations of random forests algorithms exist; however, Leo Breiman's algorithm [@breiman2001random] has largely become the authoritative procedure.
 This chapter will cover the fundamentals of random forests.

 ## Prerequisites {#rf-requirements}